How to Become a Freelance Writer and Land Your First Client (2020)

 ProBlogger has been the leading freelance writing job board website for the last 10 years.
 Companies post a listing for $70, which weeds out less serious employers and sites.

 This platform is updated daily, so ensure that you bookmark it and give it a regular check.
 You will find listings for any industry, from internet marketing to health and cryptocurrency.
-There is also a wide variety of material needed, such as blog posts, newsletters, and books.
+There is also a wide variety of materials needed, such as blog posts, newsletters, and books.

 You can learn more about any position by clicking the orange hyperlinked name.